 Before lunch and after dinner, campers have free time.
 Boys campus quickly becomes abuzz with activity: games of gaga and pickup basketball, catch and frisbee, chess matches and card games.
 Campers of all ages congregate, and the organic spirit of camp takes over.
 The time is also an opportunity for teams to practice before an upcoming tournament, for campers to have some extra time to work on a project, or to prep for a special event.

 Activities are catered to camper ages and skill levels.
 Older campers choose up to half of their activities, allowing them to gain more one-on-one coaching from specialized staff in the activities that most speak to them.
 Younger campers follow a more structured program, ensuring they participate in all activities and develop new skills.

 The sun is coming down behind the trees, and the air grows a little cooler.
 Daylight might be fading, but the camp action is far from over.
 Evening activities are often a time for sports leagues or when all of boys side comes together for a specialty event or joins with the girls camp for a co-ed activity.

 Following evening activity, boys of all divisions head to back campus to mingle and relax.
-A new tradition has emerged (one which Director David Fleischer wrote about for Camping Magazine): listening to baseball games on a radio placed on the porch of the head counselor’s bunk, providing an opportunity for boys of all ages to share, enjoy the night sky, and unwind before bed.
+A new tradition has emerged (one which Director David Fleischer wrote about for Camping Magazine): listening to baseball games on a radio on the porch of the head counselor’s bunk, providing an opportunity for boys of all ages to share, enjoy the night sky, and unwind before bed.
 By 9:00PM taps blows.
 Older campers may have a specialty nighttime event, while younger campers get ready for bed with their counselors.
 After some “flashlight” time it’s lights out at Scatico… until the next day’s adventure.